When we earn money from our investments, Uncle Sam wants his cut, too — just like with the rest of our income.

 Dividends that don’t meet those requirements are considered “nonqualified dividends,” and taxed as ordinary income.

-Taxable accounts include traditional investment (or brokerage) accounts, bank accounts and money market mutual funds.
+Taxable accounts include traditional investment (or brokerage) accounts and money market mutual funds.
 These are all subject to capital gains taxes.

-Meanwhile, a “tax-qualified” account—like a 401(k), IRA and even a 529 college savings account—does not require capital gains taxes to be paid, says Katharine Perry, associate financial consultant at Fort Pitt Capital Group.
-So you won’t be taxed on investments you sell (as long as you don’t withdraw that money).
+Meanwhile, a “tax-qualified” account, like a 401(k), Individual Retirement Account (or IRA) and even a 529 college savings account, does not require capital gains taxes to be paid, says Katharine Perry, associate financial consultant at Fort Pitt Capital Group.
+(Acorns’ Later accounts are IRAs.)
+So you won’t be taxed on investments you sell, as long as you don’t withdraw that money.